 One of my favorite parts of the Scream 55 is the hip belt.
 Mountainsmith’s pack hip belts are always very well-engineered and the Scream’s hip belt is pretty exceptional.
 While padded, the hip belt does not have too much padding, ensuring a good wrap around your hip bones.
 The rear of the hip belt has a mesh-covered lumbar pad for extra grip, but it’s rather assertive out of the box.
 You can relieve that pressure by removing the aluminum stay and bending it over your knee if your back needs more space.
 (See how to bend frame stays)

-The shoulder pads have the same breathable mesh as the hip belt, hydration hose keeper loops and an adjustable sternum strap.
-The Scream comes with load lifters, but they’re attached the pack bag and not the framesheet, so less effective than a pack with a perimeter wire frame.
+The shoulder pads have the same breathable mesh as the hip belt, hydration hose keeper loops, and an adjustable sternum strap.
+The Scream comes with load lifters, but they’re attached to the pack bag and not the framesheet, so less effective than a pack with a perimeter wireframe.

 The addition of a single aluminum stay has increased the load-carrying capacity of the Scream 55 and I’d rate it max comfortable weight capacity at 35-40 pounds based on my experience hiking and backpacking with it.

 |Gossamer Gear Mariposa 60||30.5||Speed flap|

 |Granite Gear Crown 3 - 60L||36.7||Roll top, Top lid|